kubermatic/docs/content/kubeone/main/guides/credentials/_index.md

 ### registriesAuth

-When using [containerd as container runtime][migrating-to-containerd] it's possible to define configurations per registry.
+When using containerd as container runtime it's possible to define configurations per registry.
 This can be useful if you want to use private registries, local mirrors or your own Docker Hub account to increase pull limits.

 See the [ContainerRuntimeContainerd reference][containerruntime-containerd] for